readingcapital/readingcapital.github.io/volume-1/chapter-01.01-detailed-commentary.md

 not a reward of some sort for labour performed.
 The actual labour expended on a particular product is not what counts, but only how much time is socially necessary.
-The commodity in one's hand functions as lever to gain access to social wealth because it takes effort to produce it, not because one worked hard to produce it.
+The commodity in one's hand functions as lever to gain access to social wealth because it takes effort to produce it, not because you worked hard to produce it.
 That's your problem.

 If a producer Alice needs a ten hour working day to produce a chair, but on